-- Program funds will not be used towards repairs; - Repairs and improvements are covered under the Applicant's mortgage; - The Program will only accept loan products that include minor and nonstructural repairs for properties; - The accepted loan products include, but are not limited to, the following: - Fannie Mae HomeStyle - o FHA 203(k) - USDA Rural Development Repair Loan - o VA Rehab Loan - TPO AFV; - The Program will not accept the portion of the loan allocated for repairs to be deposited in an escrow account or otherwise retained by the lender; - The total rehabilitation costs, not exceed ten percent (10%) of the "As Is" value calculated in the Repair and Maintenance Addendum of the Appraisal or the selling price, whichever is less.
-The rehabilitation cost is composed of the minor nonstructural repairs, inspections, supplemental origination, and contingencies; - The improvements are not classified as structural alterations, cosmetic, or reconstructive; - Repairs are limited to those identified in the property's Appraisal Report; - The total rehabilitation cost must not exceed the thirty-five thousand dollars (\$35,000) cap; - The repairs must be performed within the period of time stipulated by loan products.
+- Program funds will not be used towards repairs; - Repairs and improvements are covered under the Applicant's mortgage; - The Program will only accept loan products that include minor and nonstructural repairs for properties; - The accepted loan products include, but are not limited to, the following: - o Fannie Mae HomeStyle - o FHA 203(k) - FHA 203(b) with Repairs Escrow (only for HUD REO Properties) - USDA Rural Development Repair Loan - o VA Rehab Loan - o TPO AFV: - The Program will only accept for HUD REO properties the portion of the loan allocated for repairs to be deposited in an escrow account or otherwise retained by the lender; - The improvements are not classified as construction, structural alterations, cosmetic, or reconstructive; - The Program does not allow a projected appraisal.
+Repairs are limited to those identified by the appraiser in the property's Appraisal Report;

+- The total rehabilitation cost must not exceed the thirty-five thousand dollars (\$35,000) cap; - The repairs must be performed within the period of time stipulated by loan products.
 Failure to comply with the established timeline may result in PRHFA recapturing the subsidy.
-In case of the extraordinary circumstances, the lender may submit a written request for a time extension to PRHFA for evaluation.
-PRHFA maintains discretion to approve such request and take any necessary actions to ensure compliance with these Guidelines.
+In case of extraordinary circumstances, the participating institution-ender may submit a written request for a time extension to PRHFA for evaluation.
+PRHFA maintains discretion to approve such requests and take any necessary actions to ensure compliance with these Guidelines. - For HUD REO Property Purchase a repair holdback will be accepted only if the repairs amount is financed as part of the loan.
+After the repairs are completed, the participating institution, in compliance with HUD regulations, shall apply the unused contingency funds or other monies deposited in a Repair Escrow Account to prepay the mortgage loan principal amount.
+The Program will not accept the unused contingency funds or other monies deposited in a Repair Escrow Account to be paid directly to the Applicant or to pay real estate taxes, insurance premiums, delinquent notes, ground rents, or assessments.

-PRHFA's underwriting and award determination for a loan (rehabilitation) must is be based on the lesser of the as is property value amount or the sales price of the subject property.
+PRHFA's underwriting and award determination for a loan (rehabilitation) must be based on the lesser of the as is property value amount or the sales price of the subject property.